 A simple way of looking at it is, a negative belief system will trigger the number one cause of ill health – stress.
-The impact of stress on our health cannot be understated, when we are under stress our digestive and reproductive system switch off and blood flow is directed towards our muscles and sense organs to deal with an impending threat.
+The impact of stress on our health cannot be understated, when we are under stress our digestive and reproductive systems switch off and blood flow is directed towards our muscles and sense organs to deal with an impending threat.

 Negative belief systems will often create inner conflict within us.
-This inner conflict is a mental stress which is very draining on the body and can lead to physical and mental fatigue.
+This inner conflict is mental stress which is very draining on the body and can lead to physical and mental fatigue.
 Ultimately they stop us from moving forward in life and will always hold a person back – this applies to health.
 A person with belief systems such as, ‘I am responsible for everyone’ may want to focus on themselves, perhaps start a hobby, but will feel guilty as their belief system will hold them back.
-As a person with a belief system, ‘I’m not clever enough ’may have always wanted to go university to pursue a passion but always stop themself because of a lack of self-confidence which can then lead to depression spending on the severity of the emotions.
+A person with a belief system, ‘I’m not clever enough ’may have always wanted to go to university to pursue a passion but always stop themself because of a lack of self-confidence which can then lead to depression spending on the severity of the emotions.

 If our belief systems do not serve us in the way we want to live our lives or hinder us from doing what we feel passionate about then they need to change as they will not only impact our lives but our health too.